Click to Apply to Be a CBATI.

 For example, you may submit log forms with 150 hours of behavior cases and 50 hours of regular training.
 Or 130 hours of behavior and 70 hours of regular training, or 100 of each.
 Fewer than 100 hours of behavior cases would be insufficient, even with enough hours of regular training to add up to 200.

-These hours can be accrued before or after the CBATI exam.
+These hours must be submitted prior to taking the CBATI exam.

-Practical Skills Assessment: The video case study demonstrates your teachings skills and hands-on use of BAT in your work with a client.
-Click here for the case study information (PDF).
+Practical Skills Assessment: The Practical Skills Evaluation demonstrates your teachings skills and hands-on use of BAT in your work with a Client.
+The skills are evaluated in person at a Certification Course, or via video submission if applying on-line.
+Click here for directions on submitting PSA Video for certification (PDF).

 Optional: Client testimonial mentioning your use of BAT (any client) with permission to share publicly.

 * ‘main trainer’ or ‘lead trainer’ is defined as: a person who is responsible for all aspects of a training session with someone else’s dog, including safety measures for dog and humans, training direction to clients, adopters, and/or assistants, and training direction with student dog(s).
-Lead trainer must act in accordance with the principals of progressive reinforcement training and be able to provide proof of lead training hours if requested.
+Lead trainer must act in accordance with the LIMA Guidelines and be able to provide proof of lead training hours if requested.